2026 Relocation GuideDenver Central Denver

 $569K–$573K

 Five Points is navigating significant gentrification.
-The neighborhood's African American cultural heritage is central to its identity, and several community initiatives aim to balance investment with preservation.
+The neighborhood's deep cultural heritage — rooted in jazz, civil rights history, and decades of community institution-building — is central to its identity, and several community initiatives aim to balance investment with preservation.

 Welton Street JazzBlair-Caldwell LibraryWalk Score 90Cultural Heritage District